Remains of Berlin wall, detail of old concrete wall, Germany

 I am neither a blind patriot nor a self-loathing radical when it comes to this nation’s history.
 This is no time for naked idealism.
 Our past indiscretions in the way we treated Native Americans shouldn’t be brushed under the rug, but the great Democratic experiment that has been a shining city on a hill to the world should not be discounted either.

 The truth is nuanced.
 The truth is messy.
-Idealists doesn’t necessarily create falsehoods (though sometimes they do), but they emphasize the truth that serves them.
+Idealists doesn’t necessarily create falsehoods (though sometimes they do), but they emphasize the truth that serves them and ignore the truth that doesn’t.
 We should not be blind to any portion of the truth.
 As a wise man once said, “Those who forget the past are doomed to repeat it” (or something like that).

-But, the aspects of that experiment that shine a light in the world include the bedrock value of freedom and a welcoming attitude toward the streams of foreigners who have all come here to make a better life.
+The aspects of that experiment that shine a light in the world include the bedrock value of freedom and a welcoming attitude toward the streams of foreigners who have come here to make a better life.
 This has been a land of opportunity, if not always perfectly available to all, that is still exemplary in the world despite its warts…. until recently.

 As someone who tries to look away from the news that bombards me from every public and private corner, like a train wreck impinging on my better instincts, I catch bits and pieces of the news on a continual basis – kind of like an unwanted stream of consciousness – that I would rather ignore.
 But I can’t.
 Trump, of course, is lurking in just about every news corner.